ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                 regex-expr                            ; regular expression test
 ~~~~

-Comparisons are restricted to Singular Path values and primitive values (that is, numbers, strings, `true`, `false`,
+Comparisons are restricted to Singular Path values, each of which selects at most one node, and primitive values (that is, numbers, strings, `true`, `false`,
 and `null`).

 ~~~~ abnf